 - Comfortable work environments – can you imagine trying to work in a room that was 90 degrees and humid?
 Air conditioners make it so we are able to stay active and productive throughout the day, allowing us to make advancements in areas like biomedical research, neuroscience, astrophysics, and more.
 And to think it all started because of a simple air conditioner.

 - Homes where you can relax on a 100 degree day – before air conditioning became standard, you wouldn’t want to stay at home on a hot summer day.
 Instead, you’d go out to the lake, seek shelter at a local theater, or hide away in a basement if you were lucky to have one.
 ACs allow us to stay in the comfort of our own homes if we want to.
+Central air also recirculates the air inside your home, which keeps your air breathable when outside air quality is bad.

 - Treated air for those with extreme allergies – air conditioning has also allowed people with severe allergies to find a little relief.
-Your AC isn’t just giving you cold air – it’s also filtering out pollens, dusts, and other debris that can cause sneezing and wheezing attacks in the less fortunate.
+Your AC isn’t just giving you cold air – it’s also filtering out pollens, dust, and other debris that can cause sneezing and wheezing attacks in the less fortunate.
 If you know someone with bad allergies, you know that just a few minutes outside can set off a coughing attack.

 How to Celebrate Air Conditioning Appreciation Days